veritrans/Veritrans-ios-sdk/README.md

 >
 >Should you have any questions, please do not leave any questions in this repo.
 Please contact our support instead at support@midtrans.com or chat with our support team [here](https://midtrans.com/id/kontak-kami)

->[!IMPORTANT]
->❗️IMPORTANT NOTICE
->
->Starting June 2026, we will gradually cease support for Mobile SDK in Midtrans.
-We encourage you in the meantime to start migrating to our Snap Checkout or Core API to ensure you're getting the best experience and security standard for your payment gateway implementation.
->
->For new merchants onboarding/integrating after March 6th 2026, please use our Core API or Snap Checkout instead as newer integration will not be supported.
-This page will be maintained for our existing users, until support is completely ceased, to give enough time for merchants to migrate.